Predestination: Lutheranism

 Lutherans historically hold to unconditional election to salvation.
 However, some do not believe that there are certain people that are predestined to salvation, but salvation is predestined for those who seek God.
 Lutherans believe Christians should be assured that they are among the predestined.
 However, they disagree with those who make predestination the source of salvation rather than Christ's suffering, death, and resurrection.
 Unlike some Calvinists, Lutherans do not believe in a predestination to damnation.
 Instead, Lutherans teach eternal damnation is a result of the unbeliever's rejection of the forgiveness of sins and unbelief.

 Arminianism

 At the beginning of the 17th century, the Dutch theologian Jacobus Arminius formulated Arminianism and disagreed with Calvin in particular on election and predestination.
 Arminianism is defined by God's limited mode of providence.
-This mode of providence affirms the compatibility between human free will and divine foreknowledge, but its incompatibility with theological determinism.
+This mode of providence affirms the compatibility between human free will and divine foreknowledge, but also its incompatibility with theological determinism.
 Thus predestination in Arminianism is based on divine foreknowledge, unlike in Calvinism.
 It is therefore a predestination by foreknowledge.

 From this perspective, comes the notion of a conditional election on the one who wills to have faith in God for salvation.